rccline/git-practice/README.md

 * **Remove the file completely**
   - *git reset --hard*
+  - *git stash drop* also removes the file from stash and the working directory.

 * **replace the file in working directory with the staged file**:
   - *git checkout filename*